alexgman/LiterateProgramming/Introduction.md

 > _Donald Knuth, Computer Journal, 1984_

-[Literate programming](https://en.wikipedia.org/wiki/Literate_programming) is a software design methodology proposed by [Donald Knuth](https://en.wikipedia.org/wiki/Donald_Knuth), the Grand Wizard of computer science.
+[Literate programming](https://en.wikipedia.org/wiki/Literate_programming) is a software design methodology proposed by [Donald Knuth](https://en.wikipedia.org/wiki/Donald_Knuth), one of the grand minds of computer science.
 Its guiding principle is that computer programs should be written like a book or an essay.
 Knuth argues that programmers should not focus just on writing code, they should also document the thought processes that led them to the chosen implementation; not only describing _what_ the code does, but _why_.
 This clearly helps other programmers understand the code better, but also the author will find it easier to revise the code later on.